Shameless (British TV series): Series 8 (2011)

 Unlike any previous series, the eighth series of 22 episodes was split into two halves.
 The first five episodes were aired consecutively during one week, from 10 to 14 January 2011, to tie in with a series-opener story-arc.
-After this, the series returned to its regular weekly slot, and continued for a further 7 episodes between 18 January to 8 March 2011.
+After this, the series returned to its regular weekly slot, and continued for a further 8 episodes between 18 January to 8 March 2011.
 After a four-month break, the final 9 episodes of the eighth series began on 30 August 2011 and concluded the series on 25 October 2011.
-Starting with series 8 the show took a more light hearted, comedy approach, rarely taking on board the gritty realistic drama it had started out with.

 Series 8 saw a variety of new characters arrive, including the Powell family, consisting of Emmanuel Ighodaro as Jackson, Karen Bryson as Jackson's wife Avril, and Kira Martin as their daughter Letitia.
-Also, Libby and Patty's relative, Aidan Croker, played by Robbie Conway, arrived to fill the hole left by Liam, following his departure in the early episodes of the series.
+Also, Libby and Patty's relative, Aidan Croker, played by Robbie Conway, arrived to fill the hole left by Liam, following his departure in episode 2 of the series.
 Billy Tutton returned and is revealed as the father of Mimi's baby, Cilla, while Aysha Kala took on the role of Chesney's cousin, Sita Desai, however the character departed midway through the series.
 Annabelle Apsion reprised her role as Monica Gallagher for the early episodes of the series, to coincide with a storyline featuring Frank and Libby and the departure of Liam.
 Also departing this series was Libby, who left after realizing that Frank shows her no affection.
 Samantha Siddall returned as an apparition of her deceased character Mandy, who appeared as a vision to Mimi when she suffered from insomnia during this series.
 This series also saw the return of Jack Deam as Marty Fisher as a regular cast member, who left the show in Series 4.
 When Frank finds himself being framed for brutally mugging a pensioner, Kev Ball, who left the show in Series 4, returned to help, with Dean Lennox Kelly reprising the role for a single episode to mark Shameless's 100th episode.